rhylx46/YXLiusBookstore/YXLiusBookstore/Readme.txt

 03:47pm - Added ProductRepository and its interface to Repository.
 But an error ocurred.
 The name "_db" does not exist in the current context.
 03:53pm - Fixed the silly bug by move the update method to ProductRepository.cs.

+It took me about 3 hours in total.

 2021/11/22
 11:07am - Added ProductsController.
 11:10am - Installed the Microsoft.AspNetCore.Mvc.ViewFeatures package.